DavidTaapy/David-Learns-JavaScript/README.md

 ## Sidebar

-The following directory contains the project code for a navigation bar using a tutorial made by John Smilga at https://www.youtube.com/watch?v=3PHXvlpOkf4&t=17049s!
+The following directory contains the project code for a sidebar using a tutorial made by John Smilga at https://www.youtube.com/watch?v=3PHXvlpOkf4&t=17049s!
 By clicking the diamond button on the top-right corner, the selection menu is toggled to appear / hide!
+Also, the close button can be used to hide the sidebar!

 ### Before clicking